simp/simp-doc/docs/user_guide/HOWTO/Enable_STIG_Mode.rst

 as escalate to an administrative user without being blocked by SELinux, you are ready to enable STIG-enforcing mode.

-To do this, add the following to your the ``stig.your.domain.yaml`` file that we have been editing:
+To do this, add the following to the ``stig.your.domain.yaml`` file that we have been editing:

 .. code:: yaml